TmanishaT/Kafka-API-integration-with-Spring-Boot/README.md

 ### 4. Multi-Partition Messaging Example
 This example will demonstrate usage of Kafka with multi-partitioned topic with two consumer groups.
+By default the application will create all the topics used in different API at the spring-boot application startup.
+To check for multipartition, you need to remove the 'kafkaMultiPartitionTopic' and recreate it with 3 partitions.

 For this example, we first create a new topic "kafkaMultiPartitionTopic" with 3 partitions and also add it to our application.yml file under resource folder.
 ```bash